- Cleanup Sites

 Additionally, DTSC works to ensure that all new, existing, and proposed school sites are environmentally safe.
-State laws require all proposed school sites that will receive state funding for purchase or construction to go through DTSC's environmental review.
-This process ensures that new school sites are uncontaminated, or if previously contaminated, that they have been cleaned-up to a safe level.
-Last year, DTSC assessed, investigated, or cleaned up more than 450 different school sites in California to ensure that the State's need for new schools is met and children are fully protected.
+DTSC's environmental review is required by State law for proposed school sites that will receive state funding for purchase or construction.
+This process ensures that new school sites are uncontaminated or, if the property was previously contaminated, that they have been cleaned-up to a safe level.
+Since 2000, DTSC has assessed, investigated, or overseen the clean-up of over 2,300 different school sites in California to ensure that the State's need for new schools is met and children are fully protected.

 California has one-third of the closing military bases in the country and more than 1,000 former defense sites.
 DTSC is currently investigating, cleaning-up, or providing technical assistance at more than 160 current or former military installations statewide.
 This task presents some unique challenges including addressing residual unexploded ordinance, chemical and biological munitions, and otherwise toxic substances that remain on the property.